twilight-wizard/nixmentors/Lab3-NFS-LDAP-DNS/Lab3.md

 169.254.0.0     0.0.0.0         255.255.0.0     U         0 0          0 eth1
 0.0.0.0         10.0.2.2        0.0.0.0         UG        0 0          0 eth0
 ````
+Destination: The subnet for ip adress ranges, the final destenation.
+It the case of the first one, the addresses 192.168.1.0-255
+Gateway: The next level up for routing.
+A 0.0.0.0 gateway means "unspecified", and any ipaddress going through the netmask would be let through this gateway
+Genmask: The netmask for the destination host
+Flags: Flag U means that the interface is up, the G flag indicates a route to host via a gateway
+Iface: Interface to which packets are sent to

 * Set up three users on nfsserver and nfsclient1, nfsclient2, and nfsclient3
 - ashley: uid=2313